What is IFTA Reporting?

 To stay in a trucking business and be compliant with the law, a fleet or truck owner must adhere to several rules and regulations that govern the roads.
-One such important and often confusing regulation is IFTA.
+One such important and often confusing regulation is IFTA reporting.

-A trucking business that operates over multiple jurisdictions, it is the driver's responsibility to keep track of every mile traveled and the fuel expenses made in every trip route's jurisdiction.
-The information of the miles traveled, and the fuel type must be reported by the truck owner to file IFTA return every quarter, based on which the amount of tax due or credit will be calculated.
+In a trucking business that operates over multiple jurisdictions, it is the driver's responsibility to keep track of every mile traveled and the fuel expenses made in every trip route's jurisdiction.
+The information of the miles traveled and the fuel type must be reported by the truck owner to file an IFTA return every quarter, based on which the amount of tax due or credit will be calculated.

 With TruckLogics, having several years of experience handling trucking tax, fuel tax, and compliance, you can rely on us for IFTA!
 We will automatically pull in the miles traveled and fuel-ups for the quarter and generate the IFTA reports with filing instructions.